isma3el87/pdsnd_github/README.md

 ### Description
 *Python program used to explore data related to bike share systems for three major cities in the united states Chicago , New York City and Washington.*
 *It imports the data and answer interesting questions about it by computing descriptive statistics.*
+*It takes in raw input to create an interactive experience in the terminal to present these statistics.*
 ### Files used
 **bikeshare.py (Python codes file)
 chicago.csv (raw data file)